sygint/awesome-cv-astro/README.md

-# Awesome CV 11ty
+# Awesome CV Astro

-A fork of [awesome-cv-react](https://github.com/sygint/awesome-cv-react) to [eleventy](https://www.11ty.dev/).
-This fork has easier markup and style via 11ty's WebC and PostCSS and much simpler build process and dependency tree with 11ty.
+A fork of [awesome-cv-react](https://github.com/sygint/awesome-cv-react) to [Eleventy](https://www.11ty.dev/) and now [Astro](https://astro.build/).
+This fork has easier markup and generation Astro and style via vanilla CSS.
 It has the same easy configuration via YAML.

 ## Preview